VirtuFinancial/FixClient/README.md

     * Sample code can be found in the [Examples.](https://github.com/GaryHughes/FixClient/tree/master/Examples)

 ### Legacy
-This branch maintains historic functionality including ITG/Virtu specific data dictionary customisation.
+This branch maintains historic functionality and is built on a FIX Repository based data dictionary.
 * Download the latest stable release [4.0.0](https://github.com/GaryHughes/FixClient/releases/tag/v4.0.0)

 ## Installation